jolow99/Rational-Approaches-to-Cooperative-AI/presentations/instituitional stance/slides.typ

   = What is an Institution?

   #one-by-one[
-    An institution is a *graph of roles with normative relations*
+    An institution can be modelled as a *graph of roles with normative relations*

   ][
     *Nodes = Roles*
-    - Who can occupy the role
+    - Purpose: Task and Function.
+Who can occupy the role.
-    - Powers granted by the role
+    - Power: Powers granted by the role
-    - Obligations imposed by it
+    - Limitations: Obligations imposed by it

   ][
     *Edges = Relations between roles*